planetfederal/workshops/workshops/geoserver/slides/slides.rst

 Launch GeoExplorer.
 By default, GeoExplorer is located at http://localhost:8080/geoexplorer.

-By default, the only layers that display is a MapQuest OpenStreetMap layer.
-Click the Add layers button (the green circle with the white plus) at the top left of the screen and then select Add layers.
+By default, the only layer that displays is a MapQuest OpenStreetMap layer.

+Click the Add layers button (the green circle with the white plus) towards the top left of the screen and then select Add layers.

 --------------------------------------------------